Before Choosing The Dress - What you Need to Do?

 Body Silhouettes 101

-Before you choose a wedding dress, first you need to figure out your shape - whether you are round/apple, pear-shaped, full-figured, etc. This will help you to figure out your type so that you can make the best selection for your body type.
+Before you choose a wedding dress, you need to figure out your shape - whether you are round/apple, pear-shaped, full-figured, etc. It will help you figure out your type and pick the best style for your body type.

-For example, a bride with full-hips or neat hourglass (the first figure), you should consider an A-line, ball gown, flared skirt, or cinched waist styles are very flattering to this body type.
-A broader neckline, such as off the shoulder, Portrait, Bateau or Sabrina can help balance your overall silhouette nicely.
+For example, for brides with full-hips or neat hourglass (the first figure), you should consider an A-line, ball gown, flared skirt, or cinched waist style are very flattering to this body type.
+A broader neckline, such as off-the-shoulder, Portrait, Bateau, or Sabrina, can help balance your overall silhouette nicely.
 Use this chart to see where you fit.

 Learn more: Decide How to Shop